andrew/ultimate-awesome/README.md

 - [awesome-embodied-vla-va-vln](https://github.com/jonyzhang2023/awesome-embodied-vla-va-vln) - A curated list of state-of-the-art research in embodied AI, focusing on vision-language-action (VLA) models, vision-language navigation (VLN), and related multimodal learning approaches. .
 - [awesome-move](https://github.com/MystenLabs/awesome-move) - Code and content from the Move community.
 - [awesome-esp](https://github.com/agucova/awesome-esp) - 📶 A curated list of awesome ESP8266/32 projects and code.
-- [awesome-AI-books](https://github.com/zslucky/awesome-AI-books) - Some awesome AI related books and pdfs for learning and downloading, also apply some playground models for learning.
 - [awesome-soc](https://github.com/cyb3rxp/awesome-soc) - A collection of sources of documentation, as well as field best practices, to build/run a SOC.
 - [awesome-neuroscience](https://github.com/analyticalmonk/awesome-neuroscience) - A curated list of awesome neuroscience libraries, software and any content related to the domain.
 - [Awesome-Ionic](https://github.com/Alexintosh/Awesome-Ionic) - 😎 A curated list of amazingly awesome Ionic libraries, resources and solutions.